 - a.
 Applicants of 62 years or more require full medical examination and statement of fitness to work to engage in the consultancy - b.
 The candidate has to be an independent consultant (If the candidate is engaged with any organization, the organization employing the candidate will be issued with a Reimbursable Loan Agreement (RLA) to release the employee for the consultancy with UNDP). - c.
 Due to sheer number of applicants, the procurement unit will contact only competitively selected consultant.
+However, applicants can send enquiry to registry.np@undp.org for status of the application.

-5. EVALUATION
+4. EVALUATION